NoMore201/playmaker/README.md

 There are two ways to login to Play Store:

-- Providing credentials directly to docker container with environment variables, skipping login page.
+- Providing credentials in a configuration file
 - Through a login page.

 If you choose the login page approach, it is highly recommended to configure playmaker with HTTPS, since playmaker needs to send to the server credentials in plaintext.
 You can setup it in conjunction with a proxy like nginx, or provide certificate directly to playmaker.